-Beginning April 2019, residents with yard waste carts can compost food scraps along with their regular yard waste.
+Residents with yard waste carts can compost food scraps along with their regular yard waste.
+Compost and yard waste will be collected on the same day as your trash and recycling, starting the first full week in April through the last full week in November.
 There is no subscription needed, but you must have a yard waste cart to participate as food scraps are not permitted in paper yard waste bags.

-To request a yard waste cart, please contact Advanced Disposal at firstname.lastname@example.org or 847-272-4145 and one will be delivered to your home free of charge.
+To request a yard waste cart, please contact Waste Management at email@example.com or 847-272-4145 and one will be delivered to your home free of charge.
 Residents can opt in or out of this program at any time.

 Residents will have a choice of a 96-gallon or 35-gallon cart.
 The 35-gallon cart is recommended for residents who will be composting primarily food scraps.
 The larger cart is recommended for residents who will also be composting yard waste such as grass clippings.

 Yard waste sticker(s) must be affixed to the lid of your cart for each collection.
 The 96-gallon carts will require 3 stickers, and the 35-gallon carts will require 1 sticker per collection.
-Yard waste stickers ($2.25 each) are available for purchase at Village Hall, Wilmette Jewel Food Stores, Millen Hardware, and Chalet Nursery.
+Yard waste stickers ($2.25 each) are available for purchase at Village Hall, Wilmette Jewel Food Stores, Chalet Nursery and Millen Hardware.